EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ## Step 5: Adding a record to the table

-Previously, a unique key was defined to enforce that this contract will only store one record per user.
-To make it all work, some rules about the design need to be established.
+Previously, a unique key was defined to enforce that this contract stores only one record per user.
+To make it all work, a few rules about the design need to be established.

 1. The only account authorized to modify the addressbook is the user.
 2. The **primary_key** of our table is unique, based on `account_name` property.